steenhansen/run-time-type-checking-example/README.md

 ## POST_serverGetSqrt()

 - checks that the server actually responds with a value to the fetch() call within 3 seconds
-- verifies that the result number type is the same as the input, for example 'four' and 'two'
+- verifies that the type of number does not change, for example the square root of 'four' is 'two'
 - console.logs error messages like "Error -'xyz' is not a valid roman number"

 ## Running program